2468shrm/frc_can/README.md

 ## What is frc_can?

-A simple circuitpython-based wrapper around the canio module for connecting CAN-connected sensors to FRC robots.
+A simple circuitpython-based module for creating CAN-based FRC applications.
+It is built around the canio module and useful for connecting smart sensors connected to single-board computers allowing us to make CAN-connected sensors for FRC robots.
 It is intended to simplify the creation of FRC sensor and other applications.
 It runs on Adafruit feather boards running circuitpython, specifically the M4 CAN Express Feather board.

 NOTE: This code is experimental.
 Use at own risk.

 ## How does it help?

-There are three objects provided: *FRCCANDevice* (in frc_can.py), *CANHandler* (in frc_can_handler.py), and *CANCarrierBoard* (in can_carrier_board.py).
+There are multiple objects provided:
+  - *FRCCANDevice* (in ids/msg_format.py)
+  - *HeartBeatMsg* (in ids/heartbeat.py)
+  - *CANHandler* (in can_handler.py)
+  - *CANCarrierBoard* (in carrier_board/*board*.py, where board=m4_feather_can,
+  raspberrypi_pico_w, etc.).

 ## FRCCANDevice
-FRCCANDevice provides basic FRC CAN protocol assistance, specifically MessageID field construction and field value enumeration (defined values to fields).
+FRCCANDevice provides basic FRC CAN message object formatting assistance.
+FRC has a defined MessageID field partition and field values.
-FRCCANDevice is used by CANHandler.

 ## CANHandler
 CANHandler assists in creating applications by providing a framework to associate